xiaoluo-whu/xiaoluo-whu.github.io/_pages/about.md

 I have five years' working experiences as a software engineer.

 ## News
-* I have been writing a <a href="https://xiaoluo-whu.github.io/posts/2020/08/leetcode-experience-overview/" target="_blank">series of blog posts</a> summarizing various kinds of LeetCode algorithm questions.
+* 09/15/2020: I had been writing a <a href="https://xiaoluo-whu.github.io/posts/2020/08/leetcode-experience-overview/" target="_blank">series of blog posts</a> summarizing various kinds of LeetCode algorithm questions.
 For those who have troubles understanding and solving LeetCode questions, you may find many useful tips and code templates in these blog posts.
+* 07/16/2020: I passed the admission interview of CUHK.
+* 04/15/2020: I was admitted into Computer Science graduate programs of UCDavis and MSU.

 ## Research Projects
 As a graduate student, my research areas included pattern recognition, computer vision and software engineering.
 The ultimate goal of the projects I did is to build a